Pilgrennon's Beacon

 Caught in a feud between the two greatest minds of her time, Dana must reach the distant beacon to uncover the dark secrets of her past.

-Dana Provine is a girl with mild autism and a secret ability to mentally control computers, who runs away from bullies at her school in Coventry after a hospital scan reveals an object lodged in her brain.
-A compelling signal leads her north to the Outer Hebrides and an abandoned military facility on the remote and supposedly haunted Flannan Isles, where she hopes to untangle the mystery shrouding her birth and her missing parents.
+Autistic and adrift in the care system, Dana keeps secret her ability to mentally control computers.
+Even if she were to be believed, it's just another difference to mark her as an outcast.
+When bullies attack her at school in Coventry and a hospital scan reveals an object lodged in her brain, Dana runs away.
+A compelling signal leads her north to the Outer Hebrides and an abandoned military facility on the remote and supposedly haunted Flannan Isles, where she hopes to find answers to the mystery of her birth and her missing parents.
+But as the lies of the past unfold, Dana finds herself in the middle of a deadly rivalry between two old enemies whose own objectives have taken over their lives.

 First volume of a four-part technothriller series aimed at adults and young people.